(Last update: 4.8.2021)

 If this roundtrip distance is 24 kilometers or less, then no tax deduction is given.

-If your roundtrip distance is more than 24 kilometers, then the tax deduction given in 2018 is 1,94 DKK per kilometer for the 25th kilometer and up to 100 kilometers.
+If your roundtrip distance is more than 24 kilometers, then the tax deduction given is 1,90 DKK (2021) per kilometer for the 25th kilometer and up to 120 kilometers.

-If you exceed 100 kilometers per day, then the tax deduction drops to 0,97 DKK per kilometer, for each kilometer driven above the first 100 kilometers.
+If you exceed 120 kilometres per day, then the tax deduction in 2021 drops to 0,95 DKK (2021) per kilometre, for each kilometre driven above the first 120 kilometres.

-One way to document the amount of driven kilometers, is to download an app to your phone, so that you can show the tax office (in case of questions), how many days you actually made the trip from your home to your company.
+One way to document the number of driven kilometres, is to download an app to your phone, so that you can show the tax office (in case of questions), how many days you actually made the trip from your home to your company.

-You can also write it down on paper, but the apps can be much more convenient, as they document the time, date, and GPS data in an instant.
+You can also write it down on paper, but the apps can be much more convenient.

-This app here os quite popular in Denmark:
+This app here is quite popular in Denmark:

-If you drive twice a day from your home to the company, you may be eligible for a double tax deduction, but again the documentation must be there.
-This double tax deduction may be relevant to those, who own a restaurant and comes in the morning to open the restaurant, and again in the evening to close.
+This double tax deduction may be relevant to those, who f.ex. own a restaurant and drives in the morning to open the restaurant, and again in the evening to close it.

-An example on how to calculate the transportation deduction (called “befordringsfradrag” in danish):
+Example on how to calculate the tax deduction

-A person drives 40 kilometers from his home to his company.
+A person drives 40 kilometers from his home to his company and home.

 For the first 24 kilometers no tax deduction is given.

-From this we remove 24 kilometers (which are not tax deductable) = 80 kilometers – 24 kilometers = 56 kilometers
+So from the 80 kilomters we remove the 24 kilometers (which are not tax deductable) = 80 kilometers – 24 kilometers = 56 kilometers

-This amount is to be declared on the yearly tax declaration, in order to have effect on the tax.
+This amount is to be declared on the annual tax return.